Skip to content

 Paul van der Velpen (Dutch Health Chief)

-So if, according to this statement, sugar is "the most dangerous drug of our time" - why on earth are products not labeled as conspicuously as cigarettes are?
-A little side fact at this point: every day, by the way, 10 billion cigarettes are consumed worldwide.
+So if, according to this statement, sugar is "the most dangerous drug of our time" - why on earth aren't products also labeled as conspicuously as cigarettes are?
+A small side fact at this point: Every day, by the way, 10 billion cigarettes are consumed worldwide.
 Cigarette butts thrown into the environment, although they contain toxins and also Plastic contain

-We wanted to find out what would happen if we gave up sugar for 30 days and which foods and meals would be suitable if we wanted to live sugar-free.
+We wanted to find out what would happen if we gave up sugar for 30 days and what foods and meals would even be considered if you wanted to live sugar-free.

 Start into a sugar-free life

-We started our sugar-free challenge a day later than initially planned because we wanted to use up other foods before they went bad.
-Gherkins in a jar, for example - yes, that's right, they contain sugar too.
-By using up these foods first, we are doing our bit to reduce the amount of sugar in our diet.
-Reduce food waste.
+We started our sugar-free challenge a day later than planned because we wanted to use up other foods before they went bad.
+Pickles in a jar, for example - yes, that's right, they also contain sugar.
+By using up the foods first, we are doing our own part to reduce the Reduce food waste.

 From our own experience, we therefore recommend that you also plan one or two transition days before you start your sugar-free life.
 During this time, you can also plan which meals you can and want to eat during your 30 days without sugar.